New ambulance response categories

 For calls that aren’t immediately life-threatening, call handlers now have more time to understand the patient’s condition before sending an appropriate response or referring them to an alternative healthcare setting.

-Stroke and heart attack patients will benefit because this will enable us to send an ambulance crew who can treat them and take them to a specialist centre for further care, rather than a single responder who can begin treatment quickly but can’t transport them.
+Stroke and heart attack patients benefit because this enables us to send an ambulance crew that can treat them and take them to a specialist centre for further care, rather than a single responder who can begin treatment quickly but can’t transport them.

-We will now be expected to reach the most seriously ill patients in an average time of seven minutes.
-The clock will only stop when the most appropriate response arrives on scene, rather than the first.
+We are now expected to reach the most seriously ill patients in an average time of seven minutes.
+The clock only stops when the most appropriate response arrives on scene, rather than the first.

-This will free up more vehicles and staff to respond to other emergencies.
+This frees up more vehicles and staff to respond to other emergencies.